A Deadly Combination: Fungus and COVID-19

 Prevention

 Preventing the spread of fungal pathogens is crucial in protecting the most vulnerable among the patient population.
 Proper room disinfection protocols should be observed to mitigate the spread of infection upon patient discharge.
-In the case of this dangerous endemic infection a comprehensive fogging system may be helpful since the fog will infiltrate even the smallest crevices providing disinfectant throughout the room and its contents.
-Another consideration is that unfiltered ventilation systems can contribute to fungal spread, so tools such as HEPA filters should be used to improve air quality in the facility.11 Studies indicate that changing the air filter can cause spores to fall into a patient room, so sporicidal disinfection should follow filter changes.12 Dust from building renovation or construction can increase the risk of releasing spores into the air, and should be controlled.6,11
+In the case of this dangerous endemic infection, a comprehensive fogging system may be helpful since the fog will infiltrate even the smallest crevices providing disinfectant throughout the room and its contents.
+Another consideration is that unfiltered ventilation systems can contribute to fungal spread, so tools such as HEPA filters should be used to improve air quality in the facility.11 Studies indicate that changing the air filter can cause spores to fall into a patient room, so sporicidal disinfection should follow filter changes.12 Dust from building renovation or construction can increase the risk of releasing spores into the air and should be controlled.6,11

 Detection

 Fungal spores can float in the air and, as a result, can be detected via an air sample test.
 This sampling can determine the presence of Aspergillus and other harmful aerosols.
-Air sampling should be conducted following a patient release or prior to admission of a new patient into the possibly contaminated room.
+Air sampling should be conducted following a patient release or prior to the admission of a new patient into the possibly contaminated room.

 Outbreak Control